-The following instructions will help military personnel understand how to file a Utah income tax return:
+The following instructions are for military personnel filing a Utah income tax return:

 Utah residents in the military do not lose their Utah residency or domicile solely by being absent from Utah due to military orders.
 They must file a Utah income tax return reporting all income, regardless of the source.
-If tax must be paid to another state on non-military income, Utah allows a credit for taxes paid to the other state.
+If tax must be paid to another state on non-military income, Utah allows a credit for taxes paied to the other state.
+See Credit for Income Tax Paid to Another State for more information.
 If claiming this credit, complete and attach form TC-40S, Credit for Income Tax Paid to Another State.

-Residents of other states (nonresidents of Utah) stationed in Utah solely due to military orders are not subject to Utah tax on their military pay.
+Residents of other states (Utah nonresidents) stationed in Utah solely due to military orders are not subject to Utah tax on their military pay.
 However, nonresident military personnel residing in Utah and receiving income from Utah sources (other than active duty military pay), must file a Utah income tax return and pay any tax due on that other income.
 See Pub 57, Military Personnel Instructions.

 Active duty military pay is only taxable in the state where a service member is a resident.
 Non-residents of Utah with Utah sources of income other than their active duty military pay must file and pay Utah taxes on their Utah source income but may subtract their active duty military pay.

 Military personnel deployed to a combat zone or overseas contingency operation can receive additional tax relief.
-Visit this page for complete information on combat zone tax relief, including how to notify the Tax Commission of your deployment.
+See Utah Tax Information for Members of the U.S. Armed Forces for information about combat zone tax relief, including how to notify the Tax Commission of your deployment.

 If one spouse is a full-year Utah resident and the other spouse is a full-year nonresident, the couple may file separate Utah tax returns, even though they file a joint federal tax return.
 If either spouse is a part-year resident, the couple cannot file using these special instructions, but must file using the same filing status on both their federal and Utah returns.

 The nonresident spouse of a nonresident active military service member may be exempt from Utah tax on all income received in Utah if certain conditions are met.
-Visit this page for more information.
+See Military Pay and Military Spouse Income for more information.
 This income is still taxable for federal purposes and may be taxed in the state of residence.

 To exclude the exempt income from the Utah return, make these subtractions: